vonschappler/OnlineCourses/README.md

 ## 02. The Complete 2023 Web Development Bootcamp

 This course, lectured by Dr. Angela Yu, teaches about the concepts of HTML, CSS and JavaScript.
-It also have classes about using Bootstrap5, then it goes deeper into the creation of websites using ejs templating, React and connects the front end with a backend coded with Node and Express.
+It also have classes about using Bootstrap5, then it goes deeper into the creation of websites using EJS templating (as render engine), React and connects the front end with a backend coded with Node and Express.

 The course also has a good content on Web3 developent, making use of the internet computer (IC) to create criptocurrency wallets and create a NFT project..

+The code of this course can be found [here](https://github.com/vonschappler/Web-Bootcamp.git).

+## 03. Node.js, Express, MongoDB & More: The Complete Bootcamp 2023

+This course, lectured by Jonas Schmedtmann, is a deeper travel when it comes to back-end developing.
+The course teaches how to make a full and complete, API while using technologies such as Node, Express, MongoDB and templating a server-rendered website using PUG as the render engine.

-The code of this course can be found [here](https://github.com/vonschappler/Web-Bootcamp.git)
+The code of this course can be found [here](https://github.com/vonschappler/Node-Express-MongoDB-2023.git).

 ## 04. Web Design for Web Developers

-This couse, lectured by Jonas Schmedtmann, teaches the basics of webdesing, using the technologies HTML5 and CSS.
+This course, lectured by Jonas Schmedtmann, teaches the basics of webdesing, using the technologies HTML5 and CSS.

 The code of this course can be found [here](https://github.com/vonschappler/Web-Design-HTML5-css).